Statistics

 Measuring How Families Care for Children

 Reporters and policymakers often want statistics on how families are caring for their children.
 There is no simple statistic because there are so many flexible and creative care arrangements parents utilize - and as their families grow and change, these care arrangements change.
 Examples of some of the strategies families use in meeting their caregiving responsibilities include: mother or father at-home, part-time work, "tag team" work/caregiving (parents work on different schedules) and work-at-home parents.
 Caregiving strategies include part-time preschool, part-time babysitters, co-op arrangements in which parents trade babysitting with other families, and care provided by grandparents and/or other extended family members.
-Data on children under the age of 5 is available in the Bureau of Census Report "Who's Minding the Kids?"
+Data on children under the age of 5 is available from the United States Census Bureau.

 Children Cared For by People Who Love Them